+I called the OPP to report a crime - the theft of data belonging to the people of Ontario.
 MPP Rob Leone and I wrote to the Commissioner of the Ontario Provincial Police to file a criminal complaint.
-When I spoke to police by phone, I told them I was calling to report a crime - the theft of data belonging to the people of Ontario.
-In the months since, OPP investigators have visited Premier Wynne's office, and recently executed a search warrant at a data storage warehouse.
+In the year since, OPP investigators have visited Premier Wynne's office, executed a search warrant at a data storage warehouse, executed a further search warrant, and have recently been awarded a warrant to explore a senior government official's BlackBerry.

-The OPP now allege the former Chief of Staff to the Premier instructed the boyfriend of his Deputy to wipe 24 computers within the Premier's office.
-To accomplish this, he's alleged to have provided the boyfriend with global access override passwords.
-The OPP case continues to unfold.
-As I've said all along, the cover-up is more sinister than the original cancellation of the gas plants.
+As a result of information obtained from the first warrant, the OPP allege the former Chief of Staff to the Premier instructed the boyfriend of his Deputy to wipe 24 computers within the Premier's office.
+To accomplish this, he's alleged to have provided the boyfriend with global access to override passwords.